ACCESS-NRI/ACCESS-OM2/DEVELOPERS.md

 ### Developing more than one model component

-To develop more than one component simultaneously use `spack develop` to mark it as a development component, and it it isn't already in the list of `specs` for the environment use `spack add` to add it.
+To develop more than one component simultaneously use `spack develop` to mark it as a development component, and if it isn't already in the list of `specs` for the environment use `spack add` to add it.

 ```bash
 $ spack env create -d . ../../ACCESS-OM2/spack.yaml